 Use popular social media channels for everything from online customer service to sending out personal invitations about new product launches or sales events.
 Using a channel like Pinterest or Instagram to post pictures of customers’ projects for inspiration is a great way to keep your customer base engaged.
 Showcase expertise in your niche with informative blogs or how-to videos to continually keep your customers thinking about you.
 Strategic social media campaigns are one of the best ways to compete against big box stores.

-Partnering with the right supplier that has the resources to help you implement these tactics can help you compete more effectively with big box stores.
+Partnering with the right supplier that has the resources to help you implement these tactics can demonstrate how lumberyards can outperform big box stores, making your business more competitive in the market.
 Contact BPI to see how we can level-up your strategy.
 Please Click Here for a PDF version of this information!